filecoin-project/filecoin-docs/docs/get-started/lotus/multisig.md

 ## Create a multsig wallet

-To create a multisig, run
+Use `lotus msig create` to a multisig wallet:

 ```bash
 lotus msig create signerAddress1 signerAddress2 signerAddress3...